rohaquinlop/cogniplexity/README.md

 ## Usage

-Run the CLI with one or more file paths:
+Run the CLI with one or more paths (files or directories):
-- `./build/cognity src/file.py src/file.cpp src/file.ts`
+- `./build/cognity src/file.py src/file.cpp src/file.ts` — files
+- `./build/cognity src/` — recursively scans directory for supported files

 Output prints each function and its cognitive complexity.
 Language is detected by file extension.